 My obsession with Charlotte Tilbury's user-friendly eye shadow palettes is hardly new.
 I'm not typically very adventurous with my eye shadow, but her shades are so wearable that I'd even wear blue eye shadow if she made it.
 But her latest eye shadow palette releases are decidedly more within my comfort zone.
 I recently got my hands on Queen of Glow, the Rebel, and Charlotte Darling.

 The first two are quads and the latter is a six-shade palette of pinks, browns, and bronzes.
 They all contain shades that prime, enhance, smoke, and pop, with a handy guide on each box (and a more extensive guide on her e-commerce site).
-Queen of Glow literally makes your eyes look like a sunset, the Rebel (my personal favorite) is the most stunning muted green eye palette I've ever laid eyes on, and Charlotte Darling is an everyday palette that's ideal for travel—there's a combo for every occasion, and thus it's the only eye shadow you'd need to pack.
+Queen of Glow literally makes your eyes look like a sunset, the Rebel (my personal favourite) is the most stunning muted green eye palette I've ever laid eyes on, and Charlotte Darling is an everyday palette.

 Since my skin resembles the Sahara in the winter, Drunk Elephant's newest product was music to my ears: F-Balm Electrolyte Water Facial Mask.
 The antioxidant-packed mask reduced the redness in my skin and left it looking plump after just one use.
 It's recommended that you layer it over T.L.C.
 Framboos Glycolic Night Serum (£76), which is one of my favorite Drunk Elephant products, and even comes with a large sample of it.
 But you could easily layer it over any of your favorite peels or acids, or just use it alone when you need some hydration.
 I also think that it's light enough to use it when the weather warms up.